Ga-Molepo

 Ga-Molepo is a town in the Capricorn District Municipality and the Polokwane Local Municipality in the Limpopo province of South Africa.
 Ga-Molepo is constituted of approximately thirty villages.

 History

 The term "Molepo" signifies a place or a moment of tranquility in the South African language of Sesotho sa Leboa, which is spoken by the majority of Ga-Molepo's inhabitants.
-Historically, The Molepo are khalangas bakgalaka sotho and Tswana mixture their totem animal is tlou (elephant)they moved from Tzaneen and settled at the current location ga molepo separate with chief makgoba upon the arrival found the bashega clean ruled by sehlapelo sa boshega a Moshoeshoe their totem animal it’s nare (buffalo).
+Historically, The Molepo are khalangas bakgalaka sotho and Tswana mixture their totem animal is tlou (elephant)they moved from Tzaneen and settled at the current location ga Molepo separate with chief makgoba upon the arrival found the bashega clan ruled by Sehlapelo sa boshega a Moshoeshoe their totem animal it’s nare (buffalo).